 In 2010, the MSU Council of Graduate Students (COGS) established an endowment to recognize disciplinary leadership by graduate and grad-professional students.

-Eligibility and description of the program: Graduate students regularly (not provisional or lifelong) enrolled in a graduate or grad-professional program (not a certificate program only) at MSU and who are in good standing in their programs may apply.
+Graduate students regularly (not provisional or lifelong) enrolled in a graduate or grad-professional program (not a certificate program only) at MSU and who are in good standing in their programs may apply.
 Faculty or others are encouraged to nominate a graduate student.
 Students must be enrolled for the minimum credits to be in full-time status or provide a justification for less than full-time status.
-The attached application form must be filled out completely and submitted electronically along with the required letter of recommendation by November 30, 2016 for the 2016-17 awards.

 Consideration will be given to students who have clearly demonstrated leadership in their respective disciplines and/or professional societies at the local, state, regional, national, or international levels while a student at MSU.
 Examples include: an award from the disciplinary or professional society, invited participation in a panel, presentation or poster session at a disciplinary society meeting, service or leadership on a disciplinary society committee, or leadership role in a nationally-recognized graduate student organization linked to or sponsored by a disciplinary society.
 This award is not for leadership on MSU committees or governance bodies, even though those are important contributions.

-Awards will be provided as an MSU fellowship.
+MSU fellowships will be awarded to up to five students at $1,000.00 each.
 COGS prefers that the award is used to further the leadership skill development of the awardee.
-The number of awards will depend on the funds available and the pool of candidates.
+Recipients need to be enrolled for the semester in which they receive their funding.
 MSU must follow federal awarding rules.